 All jokes aside – coconut flavor is really one of my summer favorites!
 For this cake, I heat up the oven in my kitchen even though I do not like to do that when it’s hot outside and inside my apartment.
 In summer I prefer no-bake cakes that do not require additional heat in the kitchen.
 Same for cooking – summer is salad season!
 But for this delicious cake, I tolerate the additional heat in the kitchen.
 It’s too good not to bake it.
-Especially in summer ;)
+Especially in summer.

 The liquor can be left out if you are baking with/for kids.
-It’s a nice addition but not necessary.
+It’s a charming addition but not necessary.
 If you want a stronger coconut flavor, you can also add some artificial flavor, but here as well – not necessary.
-The cake is very coconutty on its own already with the shredded coconuts in the batter and the toasted coconut flakes on top… and some minuature coconuts I still had from this also extremely delicious No-Bake Coconut Cheesecake ;)

 INGREDIENTS / ZUTATEN